gaultier/blog/advent_of_code_5.md

 ## The problem

-It boils down to: we have a string looking like this: `AabcdZz`, and we want to remove neighbouring letters which are the same letter and have opposite casing, e.g `Aa` disappears while `bc` remains.
+We have a string looking like this: `AabcdZz`, and we want to remove neighbouring letters which are the same letter and have opposite casing, e.g `Aa` disappears while `bc` remains.
 Once we are finished processing our example, we have: `bcd`.